-At the beginning, three well-known economists, Professor Max F. Millikan, Professor Gunner Myrdal, and Professor E. A. G. Robinson formed the institute's International Advisory Board.
-Following registration with the Government of Pakistan as an autonomous organisation and the transfer of management to Pakistanis, the International Advisory Board extended its membership to seven outstanding and famous economists, namely, Hollis B. Chenery, Ansley J. Coale, Just Faaland, Harry G. Johnson, Gustav Ranis, and Paul Streeten.
-Currently, there are ten well-known economists from all over the world are members of the International Advisory Board.
-These are Gamani Corea, Just Faaland, Albert O. Hirschman, Lawrence Klien, Janos Kornai, E. Malinvaud, Robert A. Mundell, Gustav Ranis, Paul Streeten, and Winfried Von Urff.
+At the beginning, three well-known economists, Professor Max F. Millikan, Professor Gunner Myrdal (Nobel Laureate), and Professor E. A. G. Robinson formed the Institute's International Advisory Board.
+Following registration with the Government of Pakistan as an autonomous organisation and the transfer of management to Pakistanis, the International Advisory Board extended its membership to seven outstanding and famous economists, namely, Hollis B. Chenery, Ansley J. Coale, Just Faaland, Harry G. Johnson, Gustav Ranis, and Paul P. Streeten.
+Currently, there are ten well-known economists from all over the world who are members of the International Advisory Board.
+They are Gamani Corea, Just Faaland, Albert O. Hirschman, Lawrence R. Klein (Nobel Laureate), Janos Kornai, E. Malinvaud, Robert A. Mundell (Nobel Laureate), Gustav Ranis, Paul P. Streeten, and Winfried von Urff.